 RhinoHyd is an easy to learn and use plug-in module.
 Ship analysis is quickly performed with results plotted in graphs that may be copied to the clipboard.
 The raw data results may also be copied and pasted directly into a spreadsheet for further analysis.
 RhinoScript programmers may also program their own analysis by using the exposed RhinoHyd stability and curves of form functions.

 For more information regarding product features and operation, download the user's manual or demonstration program from the downloads page.

-RhinoHyd version 5.2 incorporates some major improvements over previous versions.
-ALL current users of previous versions of RhinoHyd, both 32 bit and 64 bit, may upgrade to version 5.2 for free, however RhinoHyd is only offered in a 64 bit version.
+RhinoHyd version 5.3 adds sectional area curve analysis.
+ALL current users of previous versions of RhinoHyd, both 32 bit and 64 bit, may upgrade to version 5.3 for free, however RhinoHyd is only offered in a 64 bit version.
 Rhino 32 bit is no longer supported.

 RhinoHyd 5.3 : $149.95

 This is a 64 bit plug-in which works only with 64 bit Rhinoceros 5.

 Screen capture taken after a stability analysis was performed on a sailboat showing the main dialog along with stability, trim, and points of interest graphs.

 Curves of form graph.